is a nutritionist

 , and breakfast cereal

-I gave her the name Mimi when I was about two and since I was her first grandchild, and therefore the trail blazer of the grandchildren that would follow, they were obliged to refer to her as Mimi as well.
-In fact, everyone in my family, my dad, aunts and uncles, even my buddies and girlfriends I have brought home to meet her call her Mimi.
+I gave her the name Mimi when I was about a year old and since I was her first grandchild, and therefore the trail blazer of the eight grandchildren that would follow, they were obliged to refer to her as Mimi as well.
+In fact, everyone in my family, my dad, aunts and uncles, even my buddies and girlfriends I brought home to meet her call her Mimi.

 For some strange reason everyone in my family lived in the same house when I was little.
 My aunts and uncles, my cousins, my dad, my sisters, Mimi, and me.
 It was one big happy family and Mimi would take care of the grandchildren while everyone else went to work, or school, or both.